Returns the value associated with the given key

 or a string literal always has script encoding.)

-With optional keyword argument encoding
+With keyword option encoding

-with the specified encoding; the encoding
+given, returns a string with the specified encoding; the encoding

 may be an Encoding